plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 });
 ```

-The defaults preserve v3 behavior — figures that don't set these attributes
+The defaults preserve v3 behavior, so figures that don't set these
-are unaffected.
+attributes are unaffected.

 One init-time wrinkle: if `projection.scale` falls outside `[minscale,
 maxscale]`, Plotly now dispatches a synthetic zoom event on first plot to